Multiple agencies respond to fatal auto-pedestrian crash in Harrisville | Gephardt Daily

 The deadly crash occurred shortly before 9 p.m. at 695 N. Washington Blvd.

-Harrisville Police Chief Mark Wilson said a vehicle heading southbound on Washington struck a pedestrian who was crossing Washington from west to east.
+Harrisville Police Chief Mark Wilson said a vehicle heading south on Washington struck a pedestrian who was crossing Washington from west to east.

 The pedestrian, a 26-year-old man, died on scene.
 He was not in a crosswalk and was wearing dark clothing in a poorly lit area, Wilson said.
 A light rain was falling as well.

-Wilson told Gephardt Daily the driver of the vehicle is a 21-year-old man.
-He remained on scene and was cooperative with police.
+Wilson told Gephardt Daily the driver of the vehicle, a 21-year-old man, remained on scene and was cooperative with police.
 The preliminary investigation suggests that speed or alcohol were not a contributing factor, Wilson said.

 The name of the deceased man has not been released yet, while officials are in the process of notifying his family members.